eecs-330/winter2020/pages/reflections.md

 * Some support with ES6 syntax
 * Some support using the fetch API and working with API Endpoints.

+Cooper Barth also designed a lecture and activity on accessibility

 While self-learning is an important skill, I think that providing some early

 ## Goal 1: Making a responsive layout